AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getFullyReorderedStoichiometryMatrix()
    :module: roadrunner

-   Returns the stoichiometry matrix for the currently loaded model
+   Returns the full reordered stoichiometry matrix for the currently loaded model.
+   The rows will coresponds to the order of species in the call to getFloatinSpeciesIds(), the colunms will corresponds to the order of reactions in the call to getReactionIds().